Ara4Sh/dcos-ansible/README.md

-# dcos-ansible
+# Ansible Playbook for Mesosphere DC/OS
+## Overview
-dcos-ansible is an Ansible Playbook which will quickly provision DC/OS 1.9 on any infrastructure.
+('dcos-ansible') is an Ansible Playbook which will quickly provision DC/OS on any infrastructure.